ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-## Procedure to create the virtual server for MongoDB
+## Creating the virtual server for MongoDB

 1. Create the configuration file `mongo_demo.yml` for the MongoDB virtual server by referring to the example `vs_configfile_readme.yaml` available at `$HOME/home/hpvs/config`.
  The following is an example of the configuration file: